kamalmukhalalaty/Portfolio/README.md

     - SVM
     - KNN
     - XGBoost W/Logistic objective
-  -**TF-IDF Embedding W/ Logistic Regression & Random Forest showed some promise so I conducted hyperparameter tuning which yeilded that Logistic Regresion in default setting has the highest validation accuracy of aproximatley 86%.**
+  - **TF-IDF Embedding W/ Logistic Regression & Random Forest showed some promise so I conducted hyperparameter tuning which yeilded that Logistic Regresion in default setting has the highest validation accuracy of aproximatley 86%.**

 - The previously defined **best classifer** is then applied on the entirety of the of US_Election_2020.csv dataset containing labeled 2020 US election relevant tweets and its **performance is sub optimal at 58%**.
 This is primarily due to computational contraints and dimensionality reduction requierments, the top 200 features from the generic tweets were used to train the model and only a randomly sampled eigth of the total dataset index was used, these features are not as informative when it comes to dictating sentiment in the US election tweets as they are insufficiently diverse and unable to effectivly explain the feature to sentiment mappings in the election relevant tweets.